Acknowledgments

 • To Rose: Thank you for communicating so quickly and well, but also for producing such lovely content on short notice.
 You’re absolutely gorgeous and working with you was an absolute treat!

-Moreover, all fifteen of you treated me like I had genuine value—that I wasn’t “just” an artist whose work was “free” during our exchanges.
+Moreover, all seventeen of you treated me like I had genuine value—that I wasn’t “just” an artist whose work was “free” during our exchanges.
 That means the world, really.
 I will cherish your priceless contributions and immeasurable kindness beyond words.
 From the bottom of my heart, thank you, babes!

 (artist: Persephone van der Waard, of Ginger.
 Originally illustrated to celebrate their coming out as trans, but revised in a more devilish form for this book.)